CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/backend_api.md

 - `DELETE /api/inference/jobs/{job_id}`

 `POST /api/inference/generate` is multipart and accepts only `model_ref`, `generation_profile`, `clinical_context`, and `images`.
 The obsolete inference checkpoint endpoint and `checkpoint`/`generation_mode` request fields are removed.
 Model readiness, capabilities, and input semantics come from `GET /api/inference/models`.

+`GET /api/inference/models` returns only the current `models` and `providers` fields.
+Model maintenance accepts references from that current catalogue; retired or unknown references return 404.

 The inference service accepts at most 16 images and a 64 MiB total image payload.
 It rejects models that are absent or not ready in the catalog, unsupported clinical context, unsupported providers, invalid image types, and invalid model-specific image counts.